 The following are ways in which dairy farming in Kenya is different from dairy farming in Denmark:

-- In Kenya, cattle mainly depend on natural growing grass/pasture/where as Denmark the cattle is fed on fodder and commercial feeds
+- In Kenya, cattle mainly depend on natural growing grass/pasture/whereas in Denmark the cattle is fed on fodder and commercial feeds

 - In Kenya, most farmers practice mixed farming while in Denmark dairy farming is highly specialized